jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 CAGR = \left( \frac{1.77}{1.25} \right)^{\frac{1}{5}} - 1 \approx 0.072
 $$

+Or 'just' a ~7,2%

-And now, the logical question appears: *when will (if ever) catch up?*
+And now, the logical question appears: *when will (if ever) catch up with the higher initial yield one?*

 #### How many years to...